 - Nursing staff monitors your blood counts daily. - Receive transfusions of red blood cells and/or platelets if needed. - Tell your doctor and nurse about any side effects: nausea, diarrhea, taste alteration, sores in mouth or anything else that isn't normal for you. - Talk with the support services team for your mental health.
-The team includes a nondenominational chaplain for spiritual needs, a social worker for problem solving and counselling, a physical therapist and a dietitian. - Stay active.
-Talk with a physical therapist about exercises you can do in your room. - Set goals for each day and cheer yourself on when you meet them. - Your doctor and nursing team will review the discharge medications you'll need at home.
+The team includes a nondenominational chaplain for spiritual needs, a social worker for problem solving and counseling, a physical therapist and a dietitian. - Stay active.
+Talk with a physical therapist about exercises you can do in your room. - Set goals for each day and cheer yourself on when you meet them.